 This article was originally published on Justmeans.

 Danna Moore is a former Future 500 team member and current Senior Fellow.
-She currently works at Project AWARE.
-Connect with him on LinkedIn.
+She currently is Director of Global Operations at Project AWARE.
+Connect with her on LinkedIn.

 More from our blog: